Melbourne Franchise Directory & Opportunities (2026)

 All franchise sales in Melbourne operate under the Australian Franchising Code of Conduct, administered by the ACCC.
 Key regulatory protections include:

-Good Faith Obligations: Both parties must act in good faith throughout the franchise relationship, including during territory disputes, renewal negotiations, and operational disagreements.
+Good Faith Obligations: Both parties must act in good faith throughout the relationship, including during territory disputes, renewal negotiations, and operational disagreements.

 Due Diligence Considerations